RaphaelHoudouin/credit-risk-modeling/README.md

 ## Contact

-For any questions or feedback, please contact the project maintainer: **RaphaelHoudouin**
+For any questions or feedback, please contact the project maintainer: **RaphaelHoudouin**.
 GitHub: [RaphaelHoudouin](https://github.com/RaphaelHoudouin)